My-Infra-Repos/GithbActions-CI-CD-Terraform-ECR-docker-ECS-EFS/README.md

 Github Actions Integration with terraform to create VPC->SG-> ECR -> ECS- > EFS & mounting of EFS
 ==================================================================================================
 # What it contains
-1. ### It contains a terraform code create ECR, ECS, Task defnitions, VPC, Security groups, EFS, policies to mount EFS.
+1. ### It contains a terraform code to create ECR, ECS, Task defnitions, VPC, Security groups, EFS, policies to mount EFS.

 2. ### How it could be run?
 It also contain 2 Github Work Flow